 For the first time, more than half of the population lived in towns and cities.
-The number of cars on the road grew from 8 million to 26 million during the decade.
-This chicken dinner in Crestline, Ohio marked the arrival of the Lincoln Highway in 1921.
-First completed in 1913, this transcontinental highway underwent a number of route changes, such as the one being celebrated here by the local Chamber of Commerce.
+The number of cars on the road grew from 8 million to 26 million.
+This chicken dinner celebrated the arrival of the Lincoln Highway in Crestline, Ohio in 1921.
+First completed in 1913, the transcontinental highway underwent a number of route changes that could make or break the small towns along its path.

 The Hertz Drive-Ur Self Company was founded in 1923.
 Perhaps the name of the new company inspired Frank Lemon to coin the motto “Eat ‘N’ Ure Car” to promote his café near Culver City, California.
 New kinds of low-priced restaurants appeared as people of all classes began to eat out more often.
 Luncheonettes, cafeterias, and drive-ins advertised simple, home-style meals served in clean surroundings.

 As it happened, restaurateur Frank Lemon was a member of the Ku Klux Klan and one of 36 men arrested in 1922 for a masked, night-time raid on a suspected bootlegger and his family.
 The raid led to the shooting death of one of the culprits.
 After a jury found them not guilty, the defendants rushed to shake the hand of the jurors, some of whom said they considered it a “patriotic verdict.”

 Road construction gained momentum.
 This dinner in 1928 was held at the Caterpillar Tractor plant in San Leandro, California.
 The cover illustration shows a seemingly distressed Native American woman holding a child at a road construction site.
 While it was not unprecedented to juxtaposition Native Americans in industrial settings representing progress, this scene looks distinctly odd.